Tips and Traps¶

 d.items()

-Passing an iterable of tuples with lengths differ from 2 causes an ValueError
+Passing an iterable of tuples with lengths differ from 2 causes an ValueError.

 dict([("abc", 1, 2)])

-Passing an empty iterable to dict
+Passing an empty iterable to dict generates an empty dict object.

 dict([])